What’s the ideal type of smart sensor for your industrial assets?

 Choice depending on asset and failure mechanisms

 Both vibration and current sensors have advantages and disadvantages.
-The most suitable choice depends on the situation in which the drive is located.
-“Companies often have sufficient knowledge about the history of the most critical machines.
-They know from the past where and how the failure mechanisms occur that have a negative influence on the activity.
-If a component that often fails is far away from the engine, then perhaps a vibration sensor on the component is the best option.
+The most suitable choice depends on the situation in which the equipment is located.
+“Companies often have sufficient knowledge about the history of their most critical machines.
+They know from the past where and how the failure mechanisms occur that have a negative influence on operations.
+If a component that often fails is far away from the motor, then perhaps a vibration sensor on the component is the best option.
 If a failure mechanism is often in or around the motor itself, or if the electrical components play a critical role, current sensors are the best option for condition monitoring.”

 Resources63 See all resources